 ❌ Attachment features are limited for the desktop app

 ❌ Annotation features need to be added to the mobile app

 – Team plans: $5 per user per month

 Best known for

 Yac is best known for its screen-sharing features.
 With Yac, users can draw over screens and share screen activities with team members through online and offline modes.
-Screen-shares can be sent through one click, and voice messages can also be attached through screen shares.
+Screen shares can be sent with one click, and voice messages can also be attached through screen shares.
 Screen-sharing features are easily accessible through the Yac mobile app as well.

 ⭐ Our Rating – 4.6/5